kormax/osaifu-keitai-google-pixel/README.md

    * 00000014

 3. On UI initialization, application calls `isCheckInbound` method, which then does the following:
 a) If key 00000018 is available, it checks if its value is "1".
 If that's the case, app assumes that Osaifu-Keitai is enabled.
 b) Otherwise, it retreives [ContentProvider](https://developer.android.com/guide/topics/providers/content-providers) URL from key 00000014 and column index 00000015.

 4. **This is the moment we are being screwed**.
-MSM app queries the provider, which in case of Google Pixel has a URL of `content://com.google.android.pixelnfc.provider.DeviceInfoContentProvider/isJapanSku`, which corresponds to `com.google.android.pixelnfc` application.
+MSM app queries the provider, which in case of Google Pixel has URL:
+`content://com.google.android.pixelnfc.provider.DeviceInfoContentProvider/isJapanSku`, which corresponds to `com.google.android.pixelnfc` application.
 Upon apk inspection we can see that **the ONLY purpose of this app is to return 0 for non-japanese SKUs, thus forbidding you from using this feature**.
 Inside the source code we see that this app retreives SKU from system build props and checks if it is in a whitelist using the `isDeviceJapanSku` method, returning 1 if it is and 0 otherwise.

 5. Upon getting 0, MSM app returns the error code shown on the screenshot.